 1. Economic Damages

-Lost wages
+Lost Wages

 Refers to the income lost because of the injury, including wages they could have earned during their recovery period.
 In some cases, if the injury results in a long-term disability that prevents the victim from returning to work, they could receive a permanent impairment payout.

-Domestic care
+Domestic Care

-Compensation payouts also cover reasonable home care expenses and out-of-pocket costs, such as those incurred thanks to family and friends.
+Compensation payouts can also cover reasonable home care expenses and out-of-pocket costs, such as those incurred thanks to family and friends.

-Travel expenses
+Travel Expenses

 Compensation payout amounts also reimburse medical treatment-related travel costs.

-2. Non-Economic Damages (General damages)
+2. Non-Economic Damages (General Damages)

 Non-economic damages are intangible losses that are not easily quantifiable in monetary terms.
 They include pain and suffering, emotional trauma, loss of consortium, and loss of enjoyment of life.
 Calculating non-economic damages is more subjective than calculating economic damages.

-Pain and suffering
+Pain and Suffering Compensation

-Pain and suffering refer to the immediate and long-term emotional and physical suffering the claimant endured as a result of the accident.
-Compensation for pain and suffering recognises how an injury affects not only the claimant’s well-being but also the ability of the claimant and their family to enjoy everyday life.
+Consequently, pain and suffering compensation addresses how an injury affects not only the claimant’s well-being but also the ability of the claimant and their family to enjoy everyday life.

-Emotional distress
+Emotional Distress

 Includes the psychological impacts of the accident, like anxiety, depression, post-traumatic stress disorder (PTSD), and other psychiatric conditions associated with the injury.
 Compensation for emotional trauma acknowledges the mental health toll of the accident.

-Loss of enjoyment of life
+Loss of Enjoyment of Life

 Refers to the inability to engage in activities and hobbies enjoyed before the accident.
 If the harm has limited the injured person’s ability to participate in these activities, there will be compensation to help restore their quality of life.